naufragoweb/weather-drivers-bbcwx-oak-wood.co.uk/National Weather Service/National_Weather_Service_readme.md

 In this model, URL chains need to be called one by one, which is a problem for the driver structure, since some APIs contain important data for calling another API, requiring data synchronicity.

 Another characteristic is the total lack of a standard in data distribution.
-Depending on the city and/or location, the data does not follow a pattern (for example, data every 1 hour, but when reading there is data every 6 hours, another with 2 hours between data, etc. The structure also differs between current, 1-hour, 12-hour and daily data, requiring changes in the way this data is called to assign it to the script objects.
+Depending on the city and/or location, the data does not follow a pattern (for example, data every 1 hour, but when reading there is data every 6 hours, another with 2 hours between data, etc. The structure also differs between current, 1-hour, 12-hour and daily data, requiring changes in the way this data is called to assign it to the script objects).

 🧩 Technical Challenges Encountered;